DataDog/documentation/content/en/tracing/profiler/enabling/dotnet.md

    Run the installer with administrator privileges.

 <div class="alert alert-warning">
-  <strong>Note:</strong> Below, you will have to set environment variables to enable the profiler.
-We <strong>do not recommend</strong> setting those environment variables at machine level.
-If you do that, every .NET application running on the machine will be profiled and this will incur a significant overhead on the CPU and memory of your machine.
+  <strong>Note:</strong> The following steps include setting environment variables to enable the profiler.
+Datadog <strong>do not recommend</strong> setting those environment variables at machine-level.
+If set at machine-level, every .NET application running on the machine is profiled and this incurs a significant overhead on the CPU and memory of your machine.
 </div>

 {{< tabs >}}